parsaiej/AISteeringBehaviors/README.md

 # AISteeringBehaviors

 ##Description
 The goal of this project was to present a suite of basic artificial intelligence steering behaviors, showing the power of "delegated" behaviors, and what can come of combining them.
+I utilized a game engine written with the Allegro5 graphics library in C++ to do this.

 The suite exhibits the following behaviors:
 * Seek